jaraco/jaraco.github.io/_posts/2024-03-30-efficient-use-of-ci-resources.md

 Based on these assumptions, skeleton uses the following pattern for its matrix:

 - Test the latest and earliest supported Pythons across each platform.
-- Test all supported Pythons on Ubuntu.
+- Test all supported Pythons on (resource-efficient) Ubuntu.
 - Test against a late or latest PyPy.

 ```yaml